Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Evaluation

 \subsection{Reasoning Workloads with Long Input Context}

 We further evaluate \projname{} using LongBench-v2~\cite{bai2025longbench}, a benchmark designed to assess model capabilities over extensive contexts.
 We sample requests with input lengths ranging from 96K to 120K tokens (measured by each model's respective tokenizer) for evaluation.
 To accurately measure decoding throughput without prefill interference, we employ a prefill-decoding disaggregation strategy~\cite{zhong2024distserve} across two GPUs.
 The decoding GPU operates with maximum batch sizes tailored to each model's capacity: 4, 4, 5, and 20.
-RoPE~\cite{su2024roformer} is applied to Qwen3-4B/8B.
+RoPE~\cite{su2024roformer} scaling is applied to Qwen3-4B/8B with a factor of 4.

 On such long-context tasks, the performance advantage of \projname{} becomes more apparent compared to baselines.
 StreamingLLM inherently struggles due to low drafting accuracy as it discards historical context.
 Quest becomes more competitive by retaining historical recall capabilities, but suffers from KV selection overhead.
 SpecExtend fails to benefit from generating longer draft sequences due to the decline in drafting accuracy for later tokens.
 In contrast, \projname{} maintains high acceptance rates even with extended contexts, achieving 18\%--29\% higher decoding throughput than the most competitive baselines.